Progress Sessions (A BRAND NEW SPECIALTY CLASS):

 FAQ

-Does my skater need to be a certain level to attend?
+Does my skater need to be a certain level to enroll?
 No, skaters of all levels are welcome!
+Skaters will be grouped based on their ISI test level so they can continue working on their technique.

 What if my skater isn’t interested in competing as a soloist?
 Skaters who don’t want to compete as a soloist or in a duet can definitely join our Progress Sessions.
 All skaters will learn a program so they can focus on connecting the skills they need for their next test level.
 There’s no pressure to compete or perform the program they learn.